cuteday/KiRaRay/README.md

 > The two necessary entries in the configuration are `model` (specifying the relative path to the scene file) and `passes` (describing the render pipeline).
 Once compiled, directly run `kiraray` without specifying configuration (this [example configuration](common/configs/example_cbox.json) will be used) to get a feel for this toy renderer.

 #### Usage

+**Graphics API.** Vulkan is the default.
+Add `"graphics_api": "d3d12"` to a config to use D3D12, including headless rendering and benchmarks.
+Both graphics backends use the existing CUDA/OptiX integrators.
+See [graphics backends](src/core/graphics/README.md) for implementation boundaries and interop ownership.

 **Headless rendering and tests.** The Python API can render a config without a window and return an owned RGB NumPy array.
 CTest runs a small CPU suite; local GPU smoke and image regression tests